GrantMeStrength/retro/Projects/index.md

 Before I can try it, [I need to install the C++ toolchain on my Mac - see chapter nine](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf), and right at this moment I do not have the energy to face that particular task.
 Next time.

+## May 30, 2021

+The official Raspberry Pi instructions for getting the C/C++ toolchain working on the Mac are just awful.
+If I get it working I'll post it here, but seriously, they're confusing, wrong and awful.

 ## PiTrex

 ### May 15, 2021